th2-net/th2-crawler/README.md

 ### Important notes

 Crawler takes events/messages from intervals with startTimestamps >= "from" and < "to" of intervals.
-Crawler works in to modes: EVENTS and MESSAGES.
+Crawler works in two modes: EVENTS and MESSAGES.

 ####MESSAGES mode
 Crawler sends messages via gRPC request to Data-Processor(Processor).
 The Processor does with messages whatever it wants and sends response. </br>